jsfl-24/morse-iot/README.md

 3. **Uploading Scripts**:
    Once Thonny is set up, you can upload your scripts to the ESP32/ESP8266 by selecting **File** > **Save As** and choosing the device as the save location.

-Thonny makes it easier to interact with the MicroPython REPL and upload scripts directly to your board without the need for additional terminal commands.
 ---

 ##  How to Run